How to Spot a Phishing Email – Useful Tips

 Smishing

 Smishing, or SMS phishing, involves sending fraudulent messages via SMS (text message) instead of email.
-The scam text (the phishing message) often contains a link to a fake website or prompts the recipient to click links and answer fraudulent phone calls.
+The scam text often contains a hyperlink to a fake website or prompts the recipient to click links and answer fraudulent phone calls.
 Smishing can be particularly effective because people tend to trust text messages more than emails.

 Clone phishing

-Involves duplicating a legitimate, previously sent email and altering it slightly to contain malicious content, such as a link or attachment.
+Involves duplicating a legitimate, previously sent email and altering it slightly to contain malicious content.
 The scammer sends the cloned email to the same recipient, pretending it is a resend or an updated version.
 The familiarity of the email helps the attacker to evade detection by making the recipient more likely to trust and interact with it.

 Common signs of phishing email

+How can you spot a phishing email?
 While scammers continually refine their techniques to appear more legitimate, there are always telltale signs that can help you spot a fraudulent email.
 No matter how convincing a phishing attempt may seem, certain red flags can often reveal its true nature.
-Here are some key indicators on how to spot a phishing email to watch out for:
+Here are some key indicators on how to spot a fraudulent email to watch out for:

-Grammatical errors and spelling mistakes: Scam messages often contain noticeable grammatical and spelling errors.
+Grammatical errors and spelling mistakes: Scam messages often contain obvious spelling and grammatical errors.
 These mistakes can indicate that the email was hastily written or poorly translated from another language.
 Look out for inconsistent use of capitalization in text messages, incorrect verb tenses, poor grammar, and misspelled common words.
 Such errors are clear red flags; encountering a poorly written message should prompt you to be extra cautious.
+AI-generated phishing emails may feel ‘robotic’ or use out-of-place transition words, indicating machine generation.

-Suspicious email addresses or/and domain names: Phishing scammers frequently use email addresses that closely resemble legitimate ones but may have slight variations or misspellings, such as added numbers or altered letters, that can be easily overlooked.
-For instance, a legitimate email might come from support@company.com, while a phishing message might use support@c0mpany.com or support@company.co.
+Suspicious email addresses or/and domain names: Scammers frequently use email addresses that closely resemble legitimate ones but may have slight variations or misspellings, such as added numbers or altered letters, that can be easily overlooked.
+For instance, a legitimate email might come from support@company.com, while a phishing attempt might use support@c0mpany.com or support@company.co.
 These slight changes are designed to trick recipients into believing the email is from a trusted source.
-Always check carefully the email domain of suspicious emails for inconsistencies and be cautious if something doesn’t look right.
+Always check carefully the email domain for inconsistencies and be cautious if something doesn’t look right.

 Unusual requests for sensitive information or data: Scammers frequently impersonate well-known companies or organizations.
 They may use official logos, formats, and language to appear credible.
 However, legitimate companies will not ask for sensitive data and information via email.
-Phishing scammers, however, often request such information to steal identities or commit fraud.
-For instance, they may ask for passwords, social security numbers, or credit card information, or prompt you to confirm your account information by clicking a link.
+Scammers, however, often request such information to steal identities or commit fraud.
+For instance, they may ask for passwords, credit card information, or prompt you to confirm your account information by clicking a hyperlink.
 In such case, it’s crucial to verify the sender by contacting the company through official channels if you suspect impersonation.

 Sense of urgency or fear tactic: Phishing attacks frequently create a sense of need for immediate action or use fear tactics to compel the recipient to act quickly without thinking.
 They might claim, “Your account has been compromised!
 Verify your identity immediately,” or “You have an outstanding invoice.
 Pay now to avoid penalties.”
 So if an email insists that you take immediate action or claims a limited-time offer with severe consequences for inaction, take a moment to thoroughly read and understand the message.
 Reputable organizations, such as government agency, do not use email to threaten consequences if you don’t follow their instructions.

-Links that appear suspicious: Phishing often include links that appear legitimate but direct you to fraudulent websites designed to steal your information.
+Links that appear suspicious: Phishing often include hyperlinks that appear legitimate but direct you to fraudulent websites designed to steal your information.
 To check, without clicking on them, hover your mouse over the links to reveal the actual URL.
-This technique allows you to check if the link leads to a legitimate website or a fraudulent one.
-Be on the lookout for URLs with subtle misspellings or extra characters, which are common tactics used by phishing scammers to deceive recipients.
+This technique allows you to check if it leads to a legitimate website or a fraudulent one.
+Be on the lookout for URLs with subtle misspellings or extra characters, which are common tactics used to deceive recipients.

 Phishing email example